Fall Write Track

-Join us this spring for our Friday workshop series on writing instruction.
+Join us this fall for our Friday workshop series on writing instruction.

 To register for one or all of the workshops, click below.

 Your Quest Has Begun!: Level up Your Writing Habits through Habitica

 Friday, October 12th 2:00 pm to 3:00 pm.
 O.U.
 Writing Center, Wagner 280.

 Do you know what motivates your writing?
 Do you need motivation?
 Whether your heart flutters or your brow furrows when you hear “gamification,” this workshop is for you!

 In this workshop we will demonstrate how we use the gamified, habit forming task-manager, Habitica.
 We will discuss how Habitica offers motivation through organized to-do and habit-forming lists, community support, teamwork, streak building, and collecting rewards.
 These motivations can be used to organize multiple writing tasks and accomplish long and short-term writing/research projects within their timelines.